Blackhawks lose D Connor Murphy, F Andrew Shaw to injuries

 “It’s terrible.
 I don’t have much more to say other than that,” Colliton said.
 “Very disappointing.”

-Colliton’s playing career was curtailed by concussions, and the 36-year-old coach showed some emotion as he discussed Shaw’s injury at the morning skate before Thursday night’s game against Columbus.
+Colliton’s playing career was curtailed by concussions, and the 36-year-old coach showed some emotion as he discussed Shaw’s injury at the morning skate before Thursday night’s 6-5 loss to Columbus.

 “The personal part is hard to swallow.
 Not much to say about it,” he said.
 “We got to professionally do our job and come in here and play hard.”

+“I thought he’s been playing some really good hockey for us,” he said.
+“Always a fun guy to have around the locker room and in the lineup because of how hard he works and the energy he brings.
+So hope for the best for him.”

 Chicago has been one of the NHL’s biggest surprises so far this season despite a run of health issues that started before the team opened training camp.
-It had won three in a row and four of five heading into the matchup with the Blue Jackets.
+It had won three in a row and four of five before the loss to the Blue Jackets.

 Captain Jonathan Toews is on long-term injured reserve while he deals with an unspecified illness.
 Promising young forwards Kirby Dach and Alex Nylander each had surgery in December.
 Veteran defenseman Brent Seabrook is out with a lower back injury.